kinekt2000/Tetris-Web/README.md

 # Tetris-Web
+Simple tetris clone with music of "TETRIS 99"

-Tetris made in pure javascript
+HTML5 css and pure javascript are used

+created by John C. Alastor